 In this episode of the podcast, we have Liam Martin with us.
 Liam is the co-founder and CMO of Staff.com and Time Doctor.
-These are time analytics services focused on growing individuals and organizations.
+These are time analytics focused on growing organizations.

-Liam shares his story of starting the companies, his habits and strategies in managing his team, and the challenges he faced along the way.
+Liam shares his story of starting the companies and the challenges he faced along the way.
 Whether you’re looking to take your business to the next level or just starting out, you’re sure to learn something useful.
-Tune in as he tells his story to help you out too.
+Tune in as he tells his story to help you out.

 Liam’s SaaS Business Success Essentials